CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Results and Discussion

 \subsection{Analysis of CLIP-ES~\cite{lin2023} Localization Performance}

 In this section, the performance of CLIP-ES~\cite{lin2023} is analyzed under different settings for the WSVOL task.
 CLIP-ES is a prompt-based method trained on a large corpus of text and image datasets.
 This model takes the image as input, in addition to the class label (text) to localize the ROI of the concerned class.
-A major difference between this model and standard WSVOL/WSOL models is the requirement of the class label as \emph{input}.
-This means that all the computations performed by CLIP-ES are in function of the pair (image, class), while other competing methods use only the image as input.
-This gives CLIP-ES an advantage since it is aware of which class it looking for.
-While other methods only require the class at the end of the computations to simply select the concerned CAM.
-This particular aspect makes CLIP-ES impractical for relatively large number of classes.
-Each class requires a new forward in the model.
-Standard CAM-based methods perform a single\footnote{Top-down WSOL methods~\cite{rony2023deep} such as grad-based methods (\eg, Layer-CAM~\cite{JiangZHCW21layercam}) require a forward.
-In addition, a backward pass per class is performed.
-However, the backward is often computed only over the top layer.} forward yielding the CAMs of all classes at once.
-In addition, CLIP-ES leverages two major supporting elements giving it more advantage compared to other methods: 1) Background prior list: It contains a list of objects that are potential background that are used to suppress and clean the initial CAM.
-Example of background classes\footnote{We have used the default background list provided in CLIP-ES code: $\{$'ground', 'land', 'grass', 'tree', 'building', 'wall', 'sky', 'lake', 'water', 'river', 'sea', 'railway', 'railroad', 'keyboard', 'helmet', 'cloud', 'house', 'mountain', 'ocean', 'road', 'rock', 'street', 'valley', 'bridge', 'sign'$\}.$}: 'ground', 'grass'.
+CLIP-ES leverages two major supporting elements giving it more advantage compared to other methods: 1) Background prior list: It contains a list of objects that are potential background that are used to suppress and clean the initial CAM.
+Example of background classes\footnote{We have used the default background list provided in CLIP-ES code: $\{$'ground', 'land', 'grass', 'tree', 'building', 'wall', 'sky', 'lake', 'water', 'river', 'sea', 'railway', 'railroad', 'keyboard', 'helmet', 'cloud', 'house', 'mountain', 'ocean', 'road', 'rock', 'street', 'valley', 'bridge', 'sign'$\}$.}: 'ground', 'grass'.
 2) Refine CAM: After suppressing the background, CAM is then post-processed to improve its localization performance.

 Note that all other methods do not have access to both options, making them in a disadvantage.
 For a fair comparison, we report the CLIP-ES performance using only the initial CAM.
 From Tab.\ref{tab:clip-es}, it is clear that a major improvement in localization comes from the background list and CAM refinement.
 Initial CAM has a performance of ${65.1\%, 60.2\%}$ over \ytovone, and \ytovtwodtwo, respectively.
 Using these two post-processing techniques allows for a jump in localization performance to ${88.2\%, 84.8\%}$ on both datasets.